elearning-x/certificat-ia/Part_1/1.2/p1_2_lab_correction_estimation_en.md

 ```

 # MOM and MLE applied to Gamma Distribution

+In this section, we will explore various methods for performing point estimation using simulated data.
+Specifically, we will implement two widely-used techniques, the Method of Moments and Maximum Likelihood Estimation (MLE), to estimate the parameters of a Gamma Distribution.
+We will implement these methods using the versatile numpy library and compare our results with the implementations available in Scipy.

 The probability density function of Gamma distribution with shape parameter $k$ and scale parameter $\theta$ is:
 $$f:x\in\mathbb{R}_+ \mapsto \frac{1}{\Gamma(k)\theta^k} x^{k-1} e^{-\frac{x}{\theta}},$$